bueler/p4pdes/c/ch5/MOVIES.md

 Making movies
 =============

-PETSc TS-using codes, like the ones in this directory, can generate binary files containing the _trajectory_, that is, the time-axis _t_ and the solution _y(t)_.
+PETSc TS codes, like the ones in this directory, can generate binary files containing the _trajectory_, that is, the time-axis _t_ and the solution _y(t)_.
 One may then plot solutions as curves in the time-versus-solution plane, as trajectories.
-Additionally, for codes that solve PDEs in two spatial dimensions, namely `heat.c` and `pattern.c` in this directory, one can visualize the full trajectory by generating a _movie_.
+Additionally, for codes that solve PDEs in two spatial dimensions, e.g. `heat.c` and `pattern.c` in this directory, one can generate a movie.

-The method here, based on the [python](https://www.python.org/)/[matplotlib](http://matplotlib.org/) script `plotTS.py` in the current directory, is light-weight.
-It needs either local copies of, or sym-links to, `PetscBinaryIO.py` and `petsc_conf.py` which are in `$PETSC_DIR/bin/`.
+The light-weight method here is based on the [python](https://www.python.org/)/[matplotlib](http://matplotlib.org/) script `plotTS.py` in the current directory.
+It needs either local copies of, or sym-links to, `PetscBinaryIO.py` and `petsc_conf.py` which are in `$PETSC_DIR/lib/petsc/bin/`.

 For improved visualization one might either improve/modify the script or switch to a more advanced visualization framework like [paraview](http://www.paraview.org/).